Abraham de Veer: Personal life

 Abraham de Veer married Dorothea Elisabeth van Uytrecht on 27 May 1787.
-She was the daughter of Caspar Lodewijk van Uytrecht en Poulina Ellis.
+She was the daughter of Caspar Lodewijk van Uytrecht and Poulina Ellis.
 With her, he had one daughter and three sons.
 After Dorothea's death in 1793, Abraham married Aletta Schotborgh on 9 April 1797.
 With Aletta he had four daughters and four sons.

 The daguerreotype of Abraham's son Johannes Ellis and his wife Mary Louise Hart is the oldest known daguerreotype of Suriname.

 During his governorship on the Dutch Gold Coast, Abraham de Veer fathered a son with the local Euro-African Fanny, named Johannes.
 He gave him the surname of his mother-in-law: Ellis.
 Abraham de Veer took Johannes Ellis with him to Sint Eustatius and Suriname.
 A daguerreotype of Johannes Ellis and his wife Mary Louise Hart from 1846 is the oldest known daguerreotype of Suriname.
 Johannes Ellis was the father of Dutch Minister of the Navy Abraham George Ellis.